NCAA bubble trouble: Pandemic pushes mid-majors to margins - WTMJ

 In the Mountain West, Commissioner Craig Thompson is hoping the conference’s top four teams will make the NCAA Tournament, but could very well end up with just one.

-Streaking San Diego State (NET 19) is looking good, but if the Aztec win the Mountain West tournament that could leave Colorado State (NET 40), Boise State (NET 43) and Utah State (NET 47) outside the field.
+Streaking San Diego State (NET 19) is looking good, but if the Aztecs win the Mountain West tournament, that could leave Colorado State (NET 40), Boise State (NET 43) and Utah State (NET 47) outside the field.

 “This is an important year to get some of those units back,” Thompson said.